jeromeski/react-booking-app/ROADMAP.md

   │    ├─ Compare password from frontend and db using │    │     └─ mongoose methods.comparePassword and bcrypt
   │    ├─ Create login route
-  │    ├─ Create login controller
+  │    └─ Create login controller
-  │    │     ├─ Lookup user
+  │         ├─ Lookup user
-  │    │     ├─ Compare password and send appropriate error or success response │    │     └─ Generate token and send a res to client - jsonwebtoken npm ├─
+  │         ├─ Compare password and send appropriate error or success response │         └─ Generate token and send a res to client - jsonwebtoken npm ├─ /Client
-  │
+  │    ├─ Save user and token to local storage
+  │    ├─ Save user and token to redux